hadley/adv-r/Function-operators.md

 ```

-I often use this idea to make a `compact()` function to remove all null elements from a list:
+I often use this idea to make a `compact()` function that removes all null elements from a list:

 ```r